-This is a technical body that is chaired by the Risk and Internal Assurance Director and which performs executive duties in the customary management of risks and provides advice to the governance bodies of the Iberdrola group's companies.
+This is a technical body that is chaired by the director of Internal Audit and Risks and which performs executive duties in the customary management of risks and provides advice to the governance bodies of the Iberdrola Group's companies.

-It meets at least once a month, with the participation of the Group's Risk Management director, the risk directors of the country subholding companies and corporate areas that have such a position, the Internal Audit Area and the Administration and Control Division.
+It meets at least once a month, with the participation of the Risk director, the risk directors of the country subholding companies and corporate areas that have such a position, the Internal Audit Division and the Administration and Control Division.